Tom Clancy's The Division 2: Release

-The game has two paid expansions.
 In March 2020, Massive released Warlords of New York, the game's first paid expansion pack that raised the level cap to 40, though new players can directly access the expansion as a level-30 character.
 The expansion closed the story arc established in the base game and its subsequent episodes.
 It reintroduced two factions from the first game, the Rikers and the Cleaners, and featured a new map based in hurricane-ravaged Lower Manhattan, divided into four districts.
 Additionally, the expansion introduced new gadgets, an overhaul of the gear system, more-varied boss fights and global events, which are gameplay modifiers.
+Starting from the game's second year of release, the game adopted a seasonal model, with Ubisoft releasing manhunt targets and gameplay events over a 12-week season.
+Post-launch support was set to end by late 2020 as Massive shifted its attention to Avatar: Frontiers of Pandora and Star Wars Outlaws.
+Warlords of New York was more successful than the developers had anticipated, prompting Massive and its co-development partner Ubisoft Bucharest to release more seasons and updates for the game.
+The developers had to re-run seasons in 2021 and early 2022 before the first major update, "Season 9: Hidden Alliance", was released in May 2022.

 On May 27, 2025, a second New York-themed expansion was released, titled Battle for Brooklyn.
 The release added new missions and a map expansion with two new neighborhoods (Brooklyn Heights and Dumbo) in Brooklyn, which paid homage to the opening sequence of the first Division game.
 The story expansion was originally set to be released in 2024, though it was delayed as Ubisoft focused on fixing bugs and making gameplay changes.
 The expansion was designed to be approachable for new players, including those who did not play Warlords of New York.

-Starting from the game's second year of release, the game adopted a seasonal model, with Ubisoft releasing manhunt targets and gameplay events over a 12-week season.
-Post-launch support was set to end by late 2020 as Massive shifted its attention to Avatar: Frontiers of Pandora and Star Wars Outlaws.
-Warlords of New York was more successful than the developers had anticipated, prompting Massive and its co-development partner Ubisoft Bucharest to release more seasons and updates for the game.
-The developers had to re-run seasons in 2021 and early 2022 before the first major update, "Season 9: Hidden Alliance", was released in May 2022.
-As of December 2024, Ubisoft is still supporting the game; "Year 6 Season 1 First Rogue", the latest season, was released in June 2024.
+In August 2026, Massive announced the third expansion pack, titled Echoes of Central Park, for the game.
+The DLC adds a new location and AI-controlled teammates to the game.
+It is set to be released on November 3, 2026.